Science Fiction . . .

 Science fiction is actually a study in irony

 And think of it.
-Nearly all sci-fi stories have a “spiritual” element, a faith or belief in some unverifiable, un-provable (unscientific) thing that is ultimately necessary to save the characters from their worst-case scenario (as in Star Wars).
-Adding to the irony is that all the best-loved science fiction stories involve robots, androids, or aliens from other worlds that desire to be human—with all the emotion and fragility that entails (I Robot and Star Trek would be classic examples).
-Those who eschew the “illogical” nature of human emotions, will feast on sci-fi stories that show us the horrors of an existence devoid of it.
+Nearly all science fiction stories have a “spiritual” element, a faith or belief in some unverifiable, un-provable (unscientific) thing that is ultimately necessary to save the characters from their worst-case scenario (as in Star Wars).
+Adding to the irony is that all the best-loved SciFi stories involve robots, androids, or aliens from other worlds that desire to be human—with all the emotion and fragility that entails (I Robot and Star Trek would be classic examples).
+Those who eschew the “illogical” nature of human emotions and spirituality will feast on SciFi stories that show us the horrors of an existence devoid of these things.

 Methinks that many of the crusty science fiction lovers out there are inwardly longing to escape humanity’s ills and to touch eternity—and they somehow know that human solutions won’t be the answer, that there is something beyond nature or what we can touch, calculate, and prove.
 As far as I am concerned, that’s a great place to start a journey.

 [Jesus was . . .]
 Calling the crowd to join his disciples, he said, “Anyone who intends to come with me has to let me lead.
 You’re not in the driver’s seat; I am. . . .
 Self-help is no help at all. . . .
 What good would it do to get everything you want and lose you, the real you?
 What could you ever trade your soul for?”
 Mark 8:35-37 The Message